moosemoose22/Timeline/how.md

 Mike Bobstock in the example above got his data from http://www.naturalearthdata.com/.
 My problem was that I wanted to show more cities than the ones available in naturalearthdata.

-First I needed to get geographic data.
+#### First we need to get geographic data.
 This led me to gadm.org.
 I downloaded ESRI shapefiles of Spain and France.
 Unfortunately for Spain, some of the shapefiles were missing!
 So I downloaded a Geopackage (SpatiaLite) file and converted it to shapefiles in the directory shp: